flokk.

 Perast Museum (Bujovic Palace)

 This small but beautifully preserved baroque palace houses nautical charts, model ships, and artifacts from Perast's days as a serious seafaring power.
-It is genuinely interesting for older kids who h
+It is genuinely interesting for older kids who have been curious about the boats in the bay, and the palace itself is a good example of the wealth the town once had.

 culture